CSC207-UofT/course-project-newtapp/phase2/design_document.md

 https://github.com/CSC207-UofT/course-project-newtapp/pull/32

 Zachary
 - For phase 2, I worked on implementing the mock repositories to be able to test all the interactors.
 I also worked on implementing tests for the interactors.
-Also spent some time creating the logo for our app.
+Also spent some time creating the logo for our app and helping in the creation of the presentation.
 A significant pull request I made in the development of our app was for the conversation class and some of the test cases.
 This pull request still plays a significant role in the functionality of the program currently. https://github.com/CSC207-UofT/course-project-optimistic-newts/pull/6